Why You Should Keep Backyard chickens as part of a frugal lifestyle

 Chickens can help you save money on having to have fertilizer and buy pest fighters for your garden.
 At the end of the season, right before harvest, let your chickens run through your vegetable garden for them to hunt down the pests and eat them.
 Their waste can be used for fertilizer as it contains high amounts of nitrogen.

 Chickens will help you with your garbage.
-If you have a lot of scraps from your food (such as vegetables, etc) and don’t compost, you can feed your chickens this.
+If you have a lot of scraps from your food (such as vegetables, etc.) and don’t compost, you can feed your chickens this.
 This means you won’t really have any waste and you won’t have to spend much to feed them, either.

 Eggs have more than just for the purpose of eating.
-You can use eggs to make your hair soft, skin healthy with a mask, the shells can be used in your garden as a fertilizer when you plant and you can even hard-boil them and feed them to the chickens themselves.
+You can use eggs to make your hair soft, skin healthy with a mask, the shells can be used in your garden as a fertilizer when you plant, and you can even hard-boil them and feed them to the chickens themselves.
 This might sound strange, but the chickens will eat them because they give them an extra protein boost, helping them stay healthy.

 Chickens have natural behaviors that are great for making the soil in your backyard very fertile.
 For one, they scratch.
 This works in the same way that tilling does-it adds air and mixes up the soil to spread the nutrients around.
-Additionally, as mentioned before, they will eat many bugs in your yard so you won’t have to worry about your plants getting infested.
+Additionally, as mentioned before, they will eat many bugs in your yard, so you won’t have to worry about your plants getting infested.

 One last obvious reason a person may keep chickens is for the meat.
-Chickens tend to stop producing as many eggs around the age of 2-3, so many people do their own butchering at that point.
+Chickens tend to stop producing as many eggs as possible around the age of 2-3, so many people do their own butchering at that point.
 This is not for the faint at heart though.
 After 2-3 years, you are likely to have gotten attached to your chickens, so make sure this is something you are set up for since chickens can live 10-12 years.

 Additional Ways to Live a Frugal Lifestyle: